 1. Go to Reporting > Run Reports.

 2. Under section 1, from the drop-down select Revenue Report.

 3. Click I'm done.

-4. Under section 2, select the Campaign or multiple Campaigns for your ROI report.
+4. Under section 2, select the Campaign for your revenue report.